-"We're the smallest cadets here," he gestured with his chin over his shoulder to a cluster of bears and a pair of elephants getting ready for bed, shucking off shirts and trading small talk with easy smiles.
+"We're the smallest cadets here," he gestured to a cluster of bears and a pair of elephants getting ready for bed, shucking off shirts and trading small talk with easy smiles.
 Beyond them, a hippo, a trio of large cats, a rhino, and the unfriendly wolf, all whipped back covers and turned off lights with quiet severity, casting reproving glances to classmates not following suit.

 Nick gave one glaring jaguar a mild wave, waggling his fingers.
 "We've got to stick together."

 Judy shouldered his arm away, squashing down the small part of her wishing she'd been invited into the troop readying themselves for bed.
 "Like hell," she traipsed forward.
-"You made fun of my bunk, made the instructor think I'm going to be her ever-tardy cadet, and earned me a reprimand."
+"You made fun of my bunk and made the instructor think I'm going to be her 'tardy cadet'."

 He turned and kept pace with her.
 "Ok.
 I have poor social skills and get folks around me into trouble," he spread his palms wide and shrugged.
 "New mammals are not usually fans of me.